 Philosophy: “Rigor and planning.
 Interpretation and terroir.”

 Winemaking: The estate is farmed using eco-sustainable methods, all vineyard work is done by hand and fermentation is with native yeasts.
+Vines are 25 years old in clay and mixed sand soils.
 Aged in stainless steel, followed by time in the bottle.

 Ruchè di Castagnole Monferrato DOCG